-Most gemstones will scuff over time with every day wear, especially if you wear them while doing heavy work, at gym or gardening (we strongly advice to remove them.)
+Most gemstones will scuff over time with everyday wear, especially if you wear them while doing heavy work, at gym or gardening (we strongly advise to remove them).

 Cleaning most gemstones at home is safe, but always follow the instructions if you are using the sonic.

 We recommend to use warm soapy water and very soft toothbrush.

 Some gems like Tanzanite and Emeralds are sensitive to sudden changes of temperature, so if you are unsure of how to clean your gemstone jewellery, or not sure what type of gem is in your jewellery, get in touch with us so we can help you.

 Household bleach can damage most gemstones, but also discolour your gold.
 Remove your jewellery before cleaning.

 Store your jewellery in separate pouches or boxes to prevent them from scratching each other.

 We encourage you to bring your Diamond jewels to us for a professional check and clean at least once per year.
 Daily wear, dust, hand creams and pollution all contribute to dull Diamonds and gems.
 Diamonds refract light and once the pavilion (underside) of the stone is dirty, they can lose their sparkle depending on the cut.
 Baguette cut Diamonds need the most frequent care due to their large flat surface areas.

 Protect your jewellery from hard impact, as even Diamonds can chip if hit with enough force or at the wrong angle.
 If you have an accidental bump, check your setting for any sharp claws or chipped stones.

 If possible, bring your piece for a professional check as damaged and worn out settings can make your Diamonds unsecured.